 Manhattan Office Leasing Surges as Major Firms Lock in Space Across Midtown

-Manhattan's office market is entering 2026 with momentum not seen since before the pandemic, as a string of high-profile lease signings and expansions have pushed availability rates to their lowest levels since 2020.
+Manhattan's office market is entering 2026 with momentum not seen since before the pandemic, as a string of high-profile lease signings and expansions have driven broad-based recovery across the borough.

 Major Deals Drive the Recovery